Christmas Family Appeal

 The Appeal has grown and grown, as has the need to help and it became a joint venture between The Salvation Army and the Society of St Vincent de Paul, supported by BBC Northern Ireland.
 The Club continued its involvement with Club members bringing in gifts on the first meeting in December and teams from the Club, with volunteers from the Salvation Army and St Vincent de Paul, would sort and wrap the donated presents.
 It was a very humbling experience to see the public's generosity with all the fabulous new toys, books and games and gift vouchers left in to collection centres.

-The Club continues to support this appeal through the donation of, as now requested, vouchers which leave a lot more flexibility in assembling the parcels, also packing the parcels and whatever the Salvation Army or St Vincent de Paul requested.
+The Club continued to support this appeal through the donation of, as then requested, vouchers which left a lot more flexibility in assembling the parcels, also with packing the parcels and whatever the Salvation Army or St Vincent de Paul requested.

 However the Belfast Rotary Club no longer takes the lead.
 This is quite a usual feature of Rotary projects.
 A need is identified, a scheme is developed to fill that need and set in motion and when the Club is satisfied that the need is being fulfilled it is happy for others to take it on, thus leaving the Club free to put its efforts where others' needs have been identified.

-However in 2014 the BBC have withdrawn from its support so our help for the Salvation Army of £500 was even more needed and appreciated.
+However in 2014 the BBC withdrew its support so our help for the Salvation Army was even more needed and appreciated.
 It was decided that money would now be more useful as the Salvation Army could purchase what presents or vouchers they still needed and each year since the members donate to this Appeal.
-Picture shows President Ronnie McLean handed over the funds to the Salvation Army December 11 2014.
+Picture shows President Ronnie McLean handing members' donations over to the Salvation Army December 11 2014.